The Simplicity of Physical Laws: Epistemic Fundamentality

-How about approaches that aim to reduce simplicity to structural epistemic principles (such as the likelihood principle)?
-As far as I can see, the reductive approaches to simplicity do not apply in the case of empirical equivalence.
-For example, the AIC model-selection criterion advocated by \cite{forster1994tell} is designed for predictively inequivalent theories.
-In the absence of any successful reduction of simplicity to resolve cases of empirical equivalence, it is warranted to regard it as a fundamental epistemic guide.
-If someone presents a proof that simplicity can be reduced to something else, we should be open to the idea and regard the principle of simplicity as derivative of some deeper principle.
-However, the existence of reasonable algorithms that generate empirical equivalents should cast doubt on the existence of such proofs.
+What about attempts that reduce simplicity to structural epistemic principles, such as the likelihood principle?
+As far as I can see, these reductive approaches do not apply in the cases of empirical equivalence discussed here.
+For example, the AIC model-selection criterion advocated by \cite{forster1994tell} is designed for predictively inequivalent theories. \cite{sober1996parsimony} argues that the AIC framework provides a justification for simplicity only when theories make different predictions.
+He suggests that parsimony considerations have no epistemic force when applied to predictively equivalent theories.